Stories

 Trigger the rule

 CRITICAL wins.
-The hook returns block.
-Cursor never executes the command.
+The hook returns permission: deny, so Cursor does not invoke the shell.

 Confirm in the audit log